Unlike the rest of the kit, these parts are brass, but it doesn’t matter for their assembly.

 The reinforcement profiles are soldered before mounting walls, as for the end walls.

 Warning: the end walls have a small recess suggesting that the walls come to a stop below.
 But it doesn’t fit.
 This recess must be filed.

 On the other hand, in order for the walls to position themselves correctly with respect to the side beams, the height of the lower mortises of the reinforcement profiles must be reduced by 0.5 mm from below (the height of the tab will go from 2.7 to 2.2 mm).

 Note: the roof recess is very exaggerated here.
 It’s only a few tenths of a millimetre in reality.

-For soldering, the walls are held by adhesive tape, with a cardboard wedge of 0.5 mm on each side (on the ends) to obtain the desired protrusion of the walls relative to the end walls.
+For soldering, the walls are held by adhesive tape, with a cardboard spacer of 0.5 mm on each side (on the ends) to obtain the desired protrusion of the walls relative to the end walls.
 The disadvantage of the adhesive is that it leaves a deposit of glue under the effect of heat that must be removed with acetone.

 The notice says:

 Solder the two cross pieces under the roof ensuring their perfect centring, these two cross pieces enter slightly by forcing into the body and are enough to keep the roof in place without any gluing or soldering.